constraintAutomaton/Opportunities-for-Shape-Based-Optimization-of-Link-Traversal-Queries/readme.md

 One can simply execute `make main.pdf` to produce the PDF if `pdflatex` and the other dependencies of the tex live suite are installed on the machine of the user.

 ## Abstract
+Linked Data on the Web can be considered as one very large Decentralized Knowledge Graph.
+While centralized query processing approaches are well-understood, decentralization-friendly alternatives such as Link Traversal Query Processing (LTQP) that doesn’t require prior indexing are insufficiently performant for real-world use cases.
-Linked Data on the Web can be considered as one very large Decentralized Knowledge Graph (DKG).
-Querying this DKG in a link traversal-based manner is difficult due to the pseudo-infinite size of the Web, its unstructured nature, and the lack of a priori information for query planning.
-In practice, queries target small subsets of the Web.
-Most of those subsets are structured either implicitly or explicitly.
-Explicit structure can be described via the path structure of the URL or with hypermedia descriptions.
-Using those structural information query engines can improve their performances.
-Our goal is to explore the opportunities for using shape-based structural metadata within decentralized environments to improve discovery and query planning for traversal-based queries.
+Indeed, LTQP approaches on the web are difficult due to the pseudo-infinite size of the domain, the unstructured nature of the medium, and the lack of a priori information for query planning.
+For most traversal-based queries the execution of a large number of HTTP requests is the bottleneck.
+However, in practice, queries target small subsets of the Web.
+Web subsets are always structured either implicitly or explicitly.
+Explicit structure can be described via hypermedia descriptions.
+Using those structural information query engines can improve their performances by reducing their search domain.
+Our goal is to explore the opportunities of using mappings between RDF data shapes and distributed RDF subgraphs for the purpose of improving the performance of traversal-based queries.
 In this article, we discuss these opportunities, present preliminary results, and discuss potential future work.
-Our initial experiments show that with little maintenance and work from the server, our method can more selectively discover data, leading to significant reductions in query execution time compared to the current state of the art.
-In future work, we are going to formalize our method, perform more extensive experiments, and design algorithms for query planning that take into account this shape metadata.
+Our initial experiments show that with little maintenance and work from the server, our method can significantly reduce the number of links traversed to answer a query leading to a substantial reduction in query execution time compared to the state of the art.
+In future work, we are going to formalize our method, perform more extensive experiments, and design algorithms for query planning that take into consideration this shape metadata.

 # Results
 Here is the figure presenting the main result